 So if the leave and comp time information is part of the personnel file, does that mean it’s confidential and must be withheld?
 This requires consideration of one more issue.
 Not all information in the personnel file is confidential.
 The personnel record privacy statute, which creates an exception to the public records law, creates an exception to that exception.
 That is, there is some information in personnel files that must be made public.
 One of the things on the list of open information is “current salary.”
 The statute defines current salary to include “pay, benefits, incentives, bonuses, and deferred and all other forms of compensation paid by the employing entity.”
 Would the information about vacation leave or comp time on the time sheets be considered part of current salary and thus open to the public?

 Probably not.
-A recent Attorney General’s opinion concludes that the term “benefits” includes employee leave balances and other deferred compensation.
+A June 2009 Attorney General’s opinion concludes that the term “benefits” includes employee leave balances and other deferred compensation.
 The opinion says that “’current benefits’ includes the amount of accumulated leave time that an employee has available for use at the time the inspection is requested.”
 This seems an appropriate interpretation, since the statute seems to require a specific figure reflecting current salary and benefits at a point in time.
 This suggests that individual records of periodic leave taken or comp time used are not within the scope of the requirement to make salary information public.
 As noted above, specific payments to hourly employees for hours worked is public because it is essentially financial rather than personnel information, and not because it is considered “current salary” under the personnel statute.

 Personal Identifying Information.
 Another possible exception is G.S.
 132-1.10, which protects social security numbers and other personal identifying information.
 This provision would prohibit the release of social security numbers, as well as other information such as bank account numbers, digital signatures, and any other information that can be use to access a person’s financial resources.
 This information is confidential whether it exists on a financial record or a personnel record.